This project has been generously sponsored by the Boston Chapter of Save Venice.

 The terminology “virginal” could derive from the Latin word virga meaning a rod, in reference to the wooden jacks that rest on the keys, or could refer to sound vox virginalis like a young girl’s voice.
 The term was used in the 16th century to indicate various types of harpsichords popular in Europe and England.

-The virginal in the Cini Foundation collection is of unknown Venetian origin dated to the end of the 16th century.
+The virginal in the Cini Foundation collection is of unknown Venetian origin and dates to the end of the 16th century.
 It measures nearly 10 inches high, 47 inches long, and 20 inches deep.
 The instrument is lacquered in an oriental or Persian style of gold decoration, popular in the Venetian Renaissance period, with an application of paint in tones of black, red, and green on top of the gilding.
 The decorative design is created by removing areas of polychrome to reveal the gilding beneath.

 The instrument’s case is made of wood and the keys are in bone and ebony, decorated with gold letters and arabesque decoration.
 The chords are still present, as well as their mechanisms, but the instrument cannot be played.